cap-js/docs/guides/deployment/shared-db.md

 # Messaging

-The messaging service is used to organize asynchronious communication between the CAP services.
+The messaging service is used to organize asynchronous communication between the CAP services.

 `cds add enterprise-messaging`